 Source: Annual Mid-Year Population Estimates for the UK, Office for National Statistics © Crown Copyright 2017

-As shown in the population pyramid below, the county still had an older age structure than England & Wales as a whole in 2016, with 24 per cent of the population aged 65+ (44,800 people), compared to 18 per cent nationally.
+As shown in the population pyramid above, the county still had an older age structure than England & Wales as a whole in 2016, with 24 per cent of the population aged 65+ (44,800 people), compared to 18 per cent nationally.
 This includes 6,000 people aged 85+.
 There were 33 per cent more people aged 65+ than there were in 2001, compared with a 26 per cent increase nationally.
 The number aged 65-84 is projected to grow at a similar rate as during the last decade, but the number aged 85+ will rise even more rapidly.